-On February 26, 2015, our Board authorized a program for the purpose of repurchasing up to \$12.0 million worth of its common stock.
-Under the repurchase program, we could have, but were not obligated to, repurchase our outstanding common stock in the open market from time to time provided that we complied with the prohibitions under our Insider Trading Policies and Procedures and the guidelines specified in Rule 10b-18 of the Securities Exchange Act of 1934, as amended, including certain price, market volume and timing constraints.
-Unless extended by our Board, we expect the repurchase program to be in place until the earlier of March 31, 2016 or until \$12.0 million of our outstanding shares of common stock have been repurchased.
+On February 26, 2015, the Company's Board authorized a program for the purpose of repurchasing up to \$12.0 million worth of its common stock.
+Under the repurchase program, the Company could have, but was not obligated to, repurchase its outstanding common stock in the open market from time to time provided that the Company complied with the prohibitions under its Insider Trading Policies and Procedures and the guidelines specified in Rule 10b-18 of the Securities Exchange Act of 1934, as amended, including certain price, market volume and timing constraints.
+The repurchase program was in place until the earlier of March 31, 2016 or until \$12.0 million of our outstanding shares of common stock had been repurchased.
+As of March 31, 2016, the repurchase program has expired and has not been extended by the Board.

-During the year ended December 31, 2015, we repurchased 774,858 shares of our common stock in open market transactions for an aggregate cost (including transaction costs) of \$12.0 million.
-As of December 31, 2015, none of these share repurchases were unsettled.
-We are incorporated in Maryland and under Maryland General Corporation Law, shares repurchased are considered retired (repurchased shares become authorized but unissued shares) rather than treasury stock.
+During the three months ended March 31, 2016 and March 31, 2015, no shares were repurchased under the program.
+Since the approval of the repurchase program, we repurchased 774,858 shares of common stock in open market transactions for an aggregate cost (including transaction costs) of \$12.0 million, utilizing the maximum amount available under the repurchase program.
+We are incorporated in Maryland and under the law of the state, shares repurchased are considered retired (repurchased shares become authorized but unissued shares) rather than treasury stock.
 As a result, the cost of the stock repurchased is recorded as a reduction to capital in excess of par value on the consolidated statements of changes in net assets.

-As of December 31, 2015, Fund II had \$26.2 million in regulatory capital and \$34.2 million in SBA-guaranteed debentures outstanding and Fund III had \$75.0 million in regulatory capital and \$150.0 million in SBA-guaranteed debentures outstanding.
+As of March 31, 2016, Fund II had \$26.2 million in regulatory capital and \$32.2 million in SBA-guaranteed debentures outstanding and Fund III had \$75.0 million in regulatory capital and \$150.0 million in SBA-guaranteed debentures outstanding.
 In addition to our existing SBA-guaranteed debentures, we may, if permitted by regulation, seek to issue additional SBA-guaranteed debentures as well as other forms of leverage and borrow funds to make investments.
 On June 10, 2014, we received an exemptive order from the SEC exempting us, Fund II and Fund III from certain provisions of the 1940 Act (including an exemptive order granting relief from the asset coverage requirements for certain indebtedness issued by Fund II and Fund III as SBICs) and from certain reporting requirements mandated by the Securities Exchange Act of 1934, as amended, with respect to Fund II and Fund III.
 We intend to comply with the conditions of the order.

-As of December 31, 2015, we had \$34.1 million in cash and cash equivalents, and our net assets totaled \$268.8 million.
+As of March 31, 2016, we had \$14.3 million in cash and cash equivalents, and our net assets totaled \$257.4 million.